##

 .

-The output in your console should show the values in the horsepower
+The output in your console should show the values in the age column (this example is capped to the first 100 values):

-5. Make a scatterplot that shows the relationship between the horsepower and weight of the cars in the mtcars dataset.
+5. Make a scatterplot that shows the relationship between the height and weight of the people in the NHANES dataset.

 The plot viewer should show this: